Soromeister/.dotfiles/README.md

-# .dotfiles
+# Soromeister's .dotfiles collection
-My own dotfiles
+This repository holds my own dotfiles.
+To be used with the `stow` command for proper setup.